ansys/ansys-tools-common/doc/source/index.rst

         Understand how to use Python to interact programmatically with the tools.

+    .. grid-item-card:: Examples :material-regular:`play_arrow`
+        :padding: 2 2 2 2
+        :link: examples/index
+        :link-type: doc

+        Explore examples that show how to use the different tools in practice.

     .. grid-item-card:: Contribute :material-regular:`group`
         :padding: 2 2 2 2
         :link: contributing
         :link-type: doc

         Learn how to contribute to the Ansys Common Tools codebase or documentation.